Alaricdragon/Starlords_Temp/README.md

   * "willEngage" if set to true, the lord must be willing to attack the player to meet requirements. if set to false, they must be unwilling to attack to meet requirements
   * "hostileFaction" if set to true, the lord must be part of a faction hostile player to meet requirements. if set to false, the lord must not be part of a faction hostile player to meet requirements
   * "isAtFeast" if set to true, the lord must be at a feast to meet requirements. if set to false, the lord must not be at a feast to meet requirements
+  * "playerSubject" if set to true, the lord must be part of the player faction (and as such, the player must be there ruler) to meet requirements. if set to false, the lord must not be part of the player faction to meet requirements.
+  * "playerFactionMarital" if set to true, the player must be both part of the lords faction, and the marital of the lord to meet requirements. if set to false, must ether not be in the same faction, or the player must not be the martal to meet requirements
+  * "lordFactionMarital" if set to true, the player must be both part of the lords faction, and the lord must be the marital to meet requirements. if set to false, must ether not be in the same faction, or the lord must not be the martal to meet requirements
+  * "???playerLord???" (not compleateing this line, because I dont know if this is a thing. more data required)if set to true, the lord must be the lord of the player (and as such, the player must be part of the lords faction, and ) to meet requirements
 * "lines" is the dialog lines for every line a starlord speaks. you can also input a number of custom markers into your dialog that will be replaced with data automaticly. the markers are as follows:
   * "%PLAYER_FACTION_NAME"
   * "%PLAYER_NAME"